WPCD-Workflows/documentation/source/old/isip/public/xml/isip_timeline.rst

    -  Add automated generation of "remote" UAL to the UAL distribution
    -  New data structure version with Visit representation tags
-   -  Deliver "newcomer ITM platform User Guide"
+   -  Deliver "newcomer EU-IM platform User Guide"
    -  Implement full link with database through the UAL in workflows :
       UALinit, UALcollector communicate with the simulation catalogue (technically : change CPO definition for Kepler, change in FC2K)